-We aim to submit the business data to the aggregators within five days from the moment of purchase (see below on what can affect this).
+We aim to submit business data to the aggregators within five days of the moment of purchase (see below on what can affect this).
 Here are the approximate timelines for how quickly the aggregators will process and update the business information:

-Infogroup - it varies and can take anything between one day up to one month.
-It really depends on whether the data needs to be verified by their support staff or not.
-If the data already exists in their database - updates should go live pretty quick.
-If the data is brand new, Infogroup will call the business to verify it first.
-As this is done manually by their staff timeframes here vary.
+- Data Axle (formerly Infogroup): It varies, depending on whether the data needs to be verified by their support staff, and can take anything between one day up to one month.
+If the data already exists in their database, updates should go live pretty quick.
+If the data is brand new, Data Axle (formerly Infogroup) will call the business to verify it first.
+Timeframes vary as this is done manually by their staff.

 When can it take longer than five days for BrightLocal to push data to aggregators?

 As part of our aggregator submission service, we verify the accuracy of each business's Name, Address, and Phone number before we push to the aggregators.